godotengine/godot-docs/classes/class_tilemap.rst

 | *Getter*  | get_collision_visibility_mode()      |
 +-----------+--------------------------------------+

 Show or hide the TileMap's collision shapes.
-If set to ``VISIBILITY_MODE_DEFAULT``, this depends on the show collision debug settings.
+If set to :ref:`VISIBILITY_MODE_DEFAULT<class_TileMap_constant_VISIBILITY_MODE_DEFAULT>`, this depends on the show collision debug settings.

 ----